kobolt/hex20/README.md

 * RTC provided by actual system host clock, so no need to set it.
 * Using "Ctrl/@" is not needed because the emulator already initializes the necessary data.
 * Debugger with CPU trace and other memory dumping facilities available.
-* RS-232 receive (of a file) is possible at 1200 baud through debugger.
+* RS-232 load (of a file) is possible at 1200 baud through debugger.
+* RS-232 save (of a file) is possible at 4800 baud through debugger.
 * Piezo speaker (audio) support through SDL2.
 * External cassette emulation by reading or writing (Mono 8-bit 44100Hz) WAV files.
 * Needs the 1.0 or 1.1 system ROM set for the master CPU and the ROM for the slave CPU to run.